nuriamimbreropelegri/exploring_protein_universe_pipeline/README.md

 target database, using the prefiltering and alignment modules.
 MMseqs2 search supports sequence/sequence searches.
 They query database is the high confidence subset MGnify30 of ESM atlas and the target database the ASTRAL SCOPe 2.08.
-Documentation of MMseqs2 User Guide: [MMseqs user Guide](https://mmseqs.com/latest/userguide.pdf) Code used to compute the alignment: [Code for annotation](https://github.com/nuriamimbreropelegri/TFM/blob/main/Annotation%20of%20ESM%20atlas%20sequences)
+Documentation of MMseqs2 User Guide: [MMseqs user Guide](https://mmseqs.com/latest/userguide.pdf) Code used to compute the alignment: [Code for annotation (alignment part)](https://github.com/nuriamimbreropelegri/TFM/blob/main/Annotation%20of%20ESM%20atlas%20sequences)